DUNE/g4lbne/README.txt

 or upon linking
 not being able to find a lib.so file just type make again.

-There will be errors related to 64 bit compilation...these dont prevent the code from running with the current GNUMakefile and setup.sh but eventually these will go away once the proper setup is found.
+(If running with 32bit versions of Geant4, ROOT, CLHEP on a 64bit machine, there will be errors related to 64 bit compilation...these dont prevent the code from compiling and running.)

 once you get